 Sneha Madhavan-Reese is the author of the poetry collection Observing the Moon.
-Her poems have appeared in literary magazines in Canada, the US, Australia, and Bosnia and Herzegovina, as well as in The Best Canadian Poetry in English 2016.
+Her poems have appeared in publications in Canada, the US, Australia, and Bosnia and Herzegovina, including Arc Poetry Magazine, Literary Review of Canada, Rabbit Poetry Journal, Rattle, Global Poetry Anthology 2015, and The Best Canadian Poetry in English 2016.
 Her essay “My Poetic Education” appeared in Winter 2017 as part of The New Quarterly’s Falling in Love with Poetry series (issue 141).

 She is the 2015 winner of Arc Poetry Magazine's Diana Brebner Prize and was a finalist for a 2018 National Magazine Award.
 Other prizes she’s been shortlisted for include the Alfred G. Bailey Prize (2013), The Malahat Review’s Far Horizons Prize for Poetry (2014), the Montreal International Poetry Prize (2015), and The Malahat Review’s Open Season Award for Poetry (2018).